lmammino/loige.co/src/content/posts/2026-04-19_writing-middlewares-for-rust-lambda-functions/index.md

 Most custom middleware is written as a pair: a `XxxLayer` that captures the configuration, and an `XxxService<S>` that is produced when the layer is applied to an inner service `S`.

+A small terminology note: tower's formal name for what we have been calling "middleware" is `Service` (every layer in a tower stack is itself a `Service`).
+For the rest of the post we will use _middleware_ and `Service` interchangeably, defaulting to _middleware_ in prose because that is how readers coming from other ecosystems will recognise the pattern, and to `Service` when we are pointing at concrete tower types in code.

+This **wrapping** is the key to how composition works in tower.
+Each layer takes the service it wraps as a parameter (the `S` generic above) and returns a new service that wraps it.
+Apply two layers and you get a service that wraps a service that wraps a service.
+Apply three and the nesting goes one level deeper.
+That is why, even though we keep saying "chain" out of habit, what tower actually builds is a **stack**: an onion of nested services, with the original handler sitting at the bottom.

 Layers are composed with `ServiceBuilder`, which stacks them onto a base
 service: